gridsome/gridsome/packages/remark-prismjs/README.md

 }
 ```

-If you'd like to disable highlighting of inline code blocks, pass `skipInline: true` in the plugin options
+If you'd like to disable highlighting of inline code blocks, pass `transformInlineCode: false` in the plugin options

 ```js
 module.exports = {